geekygeeky/GeekyGeeky/README.md

-## Senior Software Engineer • Creative Writer • Course Instructor
+## Software Engineer • Writer • Technical Content Developer

 **Welcome to my corner of the web!**
 <br /><br />
-I’m a developer who enjoys exploring new technologies and sharing what I’ve learned along the way. <br /><br /> On this page, you’ll find a selection of my recent projects, the blogs I write, and ways to connect with me.
+Just like most developers, I write code but unlike many, I build solutions tailored to solve the pain point of product owners. <br /><br /> On this page, you’ll find a selection of my recent projects, the blogs I write, and ways to connect with me.

 ---